How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • representatives of the weaker sex are more at risk;

-• more often antibodies to the virus are found in people of the Negroid race.
+• More often, antibodies to the virus are found in people of the Negroid race.

 Important: The risk of contracting genital herpes increases significantly if a person regularly changes sexual partners.

-The impact of the virus during pregnancy
+Effect of the virus during pregnancy

 Since genital herpes is a fairly common disease, many women are interested in the question of how the infection affects pregnancy, the possible risks of infection of the fetus and its impact on the health of the child?

-The impact of the virus on the newborn
+Impact of the virus on a newborn

 • oral mucosa;

-• skin (redness, hemorrhage, the appearance of vesicles);
+• skin (redness, hemorrhages, appearance of vesicles);

 The localized form of infection provokes the appearance and development of:

-• chorioretinal dystrophy - a disease of the retina;
+• Chorioretinal dystrophy - a disease of the retina;

 Experts have noticed that infected children often suffer from neurological disorders.